whellman/SomethingAwaitsYouBot/README.md

-Bot for something awaits you messages on twitter.
+Bot for Something Awaits You messages on Twitter.
 Inspired by Sunless Sea, by Failbetter Games.